The average person might know one or two people who left this world too soon due to some unfortunate incident such as a vehicle accident or illness.

 Hernandez Brothers, Rudy and Jessie: Rudy and Jessie were always around us, Rudy being good friends with older brother Buck and Jessie more like our age.
 Think he was about 2 years younger than me and Rudy was about 5 years older.
 Their sisters were close friends with my sisters, so family wise, we were close to them all.
 Don’t recall the exact year, maybe around the early 80’s, as I recall, Rudy had gone to his Dad’s house and found him dead of a heart attack.
 Apparently the shock of finding his father deceased was too much for Rudy and he wound up dying at the house too, also from a heart attack.
 When it came time for the services, Jessie was really distraught and could not bring himself to attend.
 It doesn’t seem like too long after the services, that Jessie decided to he could not live with his anguish and jumped into the swollen Coyote Creek river.

-Butch Armijo: Seems like everyone liked Butch, although I don’t think I ever knew his real name, he was always just Butch, all 5 feet of him.
-He could always be found hanging out with GG Holman and Mike Hagan.
-It was a funny group of friends as GG and Butch were 5 feet tall and Mike was about 6 feet tall.
+Butch Armijo: Seems like everyone liked Butch, his real name was James or Jimmy, he was always just Butch to all of us, all 5 feet of him.
+He could always be found hanging out with Lee Daniels, GG Holman and Mike Hagan.
+It was a funny group of friends as GG, Lee and Butch were 5 feet tall and Mike was about 6 feet tall.
 Butch was always around the Gardens, either walking or riding in someone’s car.
 Never knew him to have any issues, he was just a fun loving guy.
 Last I heard about him was he became devoutly Christian and sort of distanced himself.
-He had been renting a small place from Huero Hurtado, and that is where he took his life with a handgun, sometime in the late 70’s or early 80’s.
+He had been renting a small place from Huero Hurtado, and that is where he took his life with a handgun, sometime in the late December of 1970.

 Richard Magaña – Richard was part of great bunch of guys from Los Alamitos that we used to hang around with a lot, coming to our dances then hanging out in the hood with us.
 There was Richard Garcia, the Gomez brothers, then there was the Rocking Devil too, and Charlie, and Adam Ruelas.
 I don’t remember how or when, but it seems that I recall that Richard died in a auto accident on the road to Vegas, maybe late 70’s or early 80’s.